jrellegood/Anniversary2025/instructions.md

 4. **End Phase**
    - Used Focus cards go to your Meditation Zone
+   - You may bank up to 2 unused energy as "Focused Energy" for your next turn
    - Resolve any "end of turn" effects
    - Play passes to your opponent